Middle Back Pain: 7 Causes (& How to Treat)

 Although it is rare, osteoarthritis can also cause middle back pain.
 This condition is associated with gradual breakdown of the cartilage between the vertebrae, which causes bones to rub on each other.
 Pain is the main symptom, and it often worsens overtime.

-What to do: You should see an orthopedic surgeon to confirm a diagnosis and start treatment as necessary.
+How to treat: You should see an orthopedic surgeon to confirm a diagnosis and start treatment as necessary.
 The doctor will often recommend physiotherapy, however surgery may be considered if conservative treatment is not effective.

 5. Spinal compression fractures